Macquarie University

 When applying to study at Macquarie University, you're required to provide evidence of proficiency in English.

-The required standard of English for this degree is outlined here: IELTS - Writing 6.0, Speaking 6.0, Reading 6.0, Listening 6.0 and an overall score of 6.5.
+The required standard of English for this degree is outlined here: IELTS: Writing 6.0, Speaking 6.0, Reading 6.0, Listening 6.0 and an overall score of 6.5.

 You may satisfy the English language requirements by having one of the following:

-• An approved English language test at the required level.
+- Passing an approved English language test at the required level.

-• A qualification from an approved country with English as the language of instruction.
+- Qualifying an approved country with English as the language of instruction.

 Recognition of Prior Learning